Man Up | Ep. 173 • February 01, 2017

 For men, men bond over shared experiences.
 So, here is an example of how men – guys bond.
 If it is two guy friends, they are side-by-side facing some kind of activity.

-So, there can be side-by-side fishing, and they’re talking.
+So, they could be side-by-side fishing, and they’re talking.
 But it’s very rare for a guy to turn to another guy and go face-to-face and having that as being a bonding, masculine bonding time.
 That’s feminine bonding time, that’s not masculine bonding time.
-Men bond by going through shit together, by facing adversity, going through it today.
+Men bond by going through shit together, by facing adversity, going through it together.

 Men bond by playing on the same football team.
 Men bond by going through war together, and they’re side-by-side.
 That’s lifelong friendship right there.
 And men bond by doing something together, an activity, a shared activity.
 So, it’s not so much like sit around and talk and share secrets.
 That’s a feminine bonding experience.